riccardolagrassa/srdinet/README.md

 ## License

-The project is licensed under the [GLPv3 license]
+The project is licensed under the GPL-3.0 license

 ## BibTeX Citation